 10 Ways To Sleep Better

 TIME.
 Typically, 7 to 8 hours are recommended for sleep.
 For a cancer patient, sleep in as long as your body tells you to.
 If 9 to 10 hours feel right, then that’s your number.
 Avoid scheduling anything early if that interrupts your sleep time.
 I know I need a couple hours to do my morning routine including breakfast.
 Try not to set an alarm to wake, instead allow your body to get up on its own time.
-It might sound strange but when I tell myself I'm going to get up at 6:30, I actually get up at 6:30.
+When I tell myself I'm going to get up at 6:30, I actually get up at 6:30.

 LIGHT.
 Light will disrupt your melatonin production.
 It's best to sleep in total darkness or minimize the light in your room.
 Get curtains that block out light or use a sleep mask-- a contoured one like this won't press on your eyelids or smudge eye makeup during power naps.

 STRETCH.
-Try doing a yoga King pigeon stretch.
-You can also lie on your back, with your left knee up, rest your right ankle on the left knee.
-Pull the right knee forward and away from the body.
-Breathe into the pose.
+Try doing a yoga pose called King pigeon stretch.
+You can also lie on your back, with your left knee up and rest your right ankle on the left knee.
+For more of a stretch, pull your left thigh towards you and push the right knee forward and away from the body.
+Hold the pose and take long, drawn out breaths.
 Switch sides.
 This will stretch your thighs and make falling asleep easier.
-Doing this stretch deep and drawn out really knocks me out.
+Each time I do this, it really knocks me out.

 5. SUPPLEMENT.
 If you have trouble getting to sleep, try one of my favorite products, Calm tea (Plus Calcium).
 The orange flavor one too sweet.
 Raspberry-lemon is my favorite, it tastes like hot, tart lemonade.
 Another option is to take melatonin.
 Start off with a small dose of 1 or 3mg, working your dose higher a few days at a time until you find what works for you.
 To avoid dependency, do 3 weeks on and 1 week off.
 This is the one I use:

+I recently noticed that I don’t sleep well staying in a room with a dozen devices plugged in.
 Charge your phone in another room or as far as possible.
 Use a surge protector to plug in all of your devices, when not in use or at bedtime, switch it off.
-I've stayed in a room with a dozen devices plugged and I notice I don't sleep well there.

 Use a battery operated clock by your bed instead of a plug-in one.